jbitencourtdoriatubino-droid/A/README.md

 - you'll can make distrus, the your personal framework php
 - and apis, the original purpose
 - and the whatever you want make

+## 🏸 architure
+being a purpose incomplete framework, when you'll learnig the php usend that tool for your learnig more capecite in progaming logic in php and creating back-end and full-stack projects